the key to successful puppy crate training 2 scaled

 Pay attention to your puppy’s behavior cues that indicate they need to go potty.
 Whining, sniffing, circling, or suddenly becoming restless are signs that your puppy needs a bathroom break.
 When you notice these signs, take your puppy outside immediately, even if it’s not the scheduled potty break time.

-See also Achieving Success in Puppy Crate Training
+See also Proven Methods for Crate Training

 The Key to Successful Puppy Crate Training